Julius Indongo: Early career

-Unified light-welterweight champion
+light-welterweight champion

 In October 2016, undefeated IBF and IBO light-welterweight champion Eduard Troyanovsky (25-0, 22 KOs) stated he would make a voluntary defence on the Lebedev-Gassiev card in Russia on 3 December.
 On 7 November, Indongo, who was ranked WBO #3, WBA #15 and IBF #10, was announced as his opponent, for the fight to take place in Moscow, in his first bout held outside of Namibia.
 Despite being a favoured underdog, Indongo knocked out Troyanovsky after only forty seconds of the first round with a left hook, becoming Namibia's fourth world boxing champion.
 Troyanovsky was badly hurt from the shot and did not get up.
 Referee Mark Calo-Oy immediately halted the fight with Troyanovsky still down on the canvas.
 After some assistance, they eventually got Troyanovsky back to his feet and took him out of the ring.

-In late December, there were talks for a potential unification fight between Indongo and WBA champion Ricky Burns.
-On 9 January, Burns' manager Tommy Morrison confirmed a deal was being put together for Burns to fight Indongo in a unification fight in April at The SSE Hydro in Glasgow.
-On 11 January, Sky Sports confirmed a deal was reached for Burns and Indongo in a unification title bout on 15 April 2017.
-The WBA, IBF and IBO titles would be at stake.
+In late December, there were talks for a potential fight between Indongo and WBA (Regular) Light Welterweight champion Ricky Burns.
+On 9 January, Burns' manager Tommy Morrison confirmed a deal was being put together for Burns to fight Indongo in April at The SSE Hydro in Glasgow.
+On 11 January, Sky Sports confirmed a deal was reached for Burns and Indongo title bout on 15 April 2017.
+The WBA (Regular), IBF and IBO titles would be at stake.
 This was Scotland's first ever unification fight.
-Burns failed to become Scotland's first unified world champion when he lost via a one-sided unanimous decision with wide scores of 120–108, 118-110 and 116–112.
+Burns lost the fight via a one-sided unanimous decision with wide scores of 120–108, 118-110 and 116–112.
 In the last two rounds, Burns hit the canvas three times, but these were ruled as a slip.
 Following the defeat, Burns praised Indongo, "He was so so awkward.
 He was a lot better than we thought he was going to be.
 He can hit as well."
 He also said that he wouldn't retire.